Choose your settings

 2. Don’t forget to pay it off ASAP for the good of your credit score.

-Having a line: Is it a good idea?
+Having a line of credit : Is it a good idea?

 Still have questions?

-Since we always have 1 or 2 that come to mind later, feel free to speak with one of our advisors about student offers—just click here.
-And don’t forget to check out the rest of the site for more tips and advice.
+Since we always have one or two that come to mind later, feel free to speak with one of our advisors

 1. Some conditions apply.

-4. Cash back is calculated based on a percentage of purchases paid with the card.
-Merchandise returns, cash advances, cash advances by equal instalments, RRSP financing, promotional and regular cheques, in-store Accord D financing, interest charges, purchases of foreign currency, electronic funds transfers, money orders and any type of purchase made in a casino are excluded.
+4. Cash back is calculated based on a percentage of purchases made with the card.
+Merchandise returns, cash advances, cash advances by equal installments, RRSP cash advances, promotional and regular cheques, in-store Accord D financing, interest charges, purchases of foreign currency, electronic funds transfers, money orders and any type of purchase made in a casino are excluded.